jbananak-jfrog/ReadME-ML/docs/JFROG ML/serve-models-deployment/prediction-input-output-adapters.md

 ## Data Frame Based Adapters

-Pandas Dataframe is supported with requested orient.
+Pandas DataFrame is supported with the requested orientation.

 ```python
 import pandas as pd